 Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice.
 Be kind to one another, tender-hearted, forgiving each other, just as God in Christ also has forgiven you (Ephesians 4:31–32).

 Such makes for your good witness for Christ while in public office to a populace dead in their sins (cf. Ephesians 2:1).
 Herein is biblical instruction to the micro and macro attitude every true believer and community of believers must possess if we are to be good witnesses.
-This week let’s examine each of the above specific characteristics in detail so as to gain a better understanding of what the Bible means by what it says.
-Learning and acting out on who we already are in Christ is essential to spiritual growth.
+This week let’s examine each of the above specific characteristics in detail to gain a better understanding of what the Bible means by what it says.
+Learning and demonstrating who we already are in Christ is essential to spiritual growth.

 II.
 CHARACTERISTICS TO PUT AWAY

-In writing this passage, The apostle Paul is not so much interested in the objective of reformed and refined moral conduct (although that is in view) as he is providing a Spirit-led list of indicators that reflect the characteristic elements of the believer’s now existing new life in Christ.
+In writing this passage, the apostle Paul is not as interested in the objective of reformed and refined moral conduct (although that is in view) as he is in providing a Spirit-led list of indicators that reflect the characteristic elements of the believer’s present new life in Christ.
 The positive elements of these attitudes and actions are incumbent in a life indwelt by God!